-

 - A basic understanding of play therapy and play therapy skills is required

 The Online Introduction to Synergetic Play Therapy launches you on a personal journey towards discovering what showing up in the playroom truly means.
 It explores what is happening in the play therapy process, how change occurs, and ultimately what it takes to help children heal at profound levels.
-It invites you to be you! *For class details and objectives, please see below.JOIN US FOR OUR SIGNATURE COURSE AND GROW AS A THERAPIST!
+It invites you to be you! *For class details and objectives, please see below.Helping a child heal involves helping them be themselves.
+One of the best ways to foster this type of environment is to cultivate safety.
+The therapist knowing the playroom is safe is not enough; the child must know it, too.
+This course explores what a neuroception of safety is and how to create it within the child and yourself.JOIN US FOR OUR SIGNATURE COURSE AND GROW AS A THERAPIST!

 Have you been searching for ways to create a deeper impact for your clients?
 Or perhaps ...- Looking for game-changing concepts, ideas, and techniques to repattern a child's nervous system and become a more effective external regulator in the playroom?...